readingoutreach/Reading-Festival-Outreach-2016/_posts/2016-08-25-festival-booze-run-25am.md

 {% include festival-parking.md %}
 [The Gate, 553 Oxford Road, RG30 1HJ](http://www.thegate.uk.com/contact/) (TBC)

-There ought to be some parking in Tesco's car park (RG1 7LA)

 {% include festival-video.md %}

 For further details contact Ian Stanley (see below).